 In Hangzhou, China, a high school has implemented facial recognition technology in the classroom.
 The system scans and stores the emotions of each student’s face every 30 seconds to determine if they are angry, fearful, confused, happy or upset.
 Hangzhou No. 11 High School categorizes these emotions to determine how the student is progressing.

 The government-run system also scans the student’s skills and concentration.
-According to a local Chinese website, monitoring students’ reading and writing, raising a hand to a question and even sleeping at the desk, is a good thing.
+According to a local Chinese website, monitoring students’ reading and writing, raising a hand to a question and even sleeping at the desk is a good thing.

-The new system likely to be distributed throughout other Chinese high schools.
+The new system is likely to be distributed throughout other Chinese high schools.
 The system, called the “intelligence classroom behaviour management system,” also tracks attendance.
 It uses facial recognition to allow the borrowing of library items or pay for canteen lunches, storing the student’s diet and book logs on a local server.

 According to one school official, the “subtle facial expressions in the class” can help to “analyse the behaviour of the entire class.
 And, of course, this is a very efficient way to check attendance.”